Parkview Baptist School coach's texts with student subject of arrest warrant

 Trending News

-Yamtob also allegedly raised the girl's grade in his class to passing after she made a 30 on a test.
+Yomtob also allegedly raised the girl's grade in his class to passing after she made a 30 on a test.

 "You owe me big time I gave you a 70%, you have a 91 A- for the third quarter,” documents show.

-The warrant says Yamtob requested the victim delete messages she received.
+The warrant says Yomtob requested the victim delete messages she received.

 "Sweet dreams!
 Please delete.”

-Investigators searched both the victim's phone and Yamtob's.
+Investigators searched both the victim's phone and Yomtob's.
 They say they found that he had deleted 51 days of messages between the two.

-Yamtob is wanted for indecent behavior with juveniles.
+Yomtob is wanted for indecent behavior with juveniles.

 WBRZ reached out to Parkview Baptist School, which provided the following statement hours after WBRZ's first request: